PJAvanRooyen/pluginplay/README.md

 ## node interaction:
 - left click and drag from one node's output interface to another node's input interface to create a connection between nodes.
 - once connected, if a node is executed, it's result will be shown on it's output interface, and that result will propagate to the input interfaces of the nodes connected to that output interface.
-## adding new functions
-- paste any python file (.py) into the "scripts" folder.
-This can be done while the program is running.
-NOTE: currently it is limited such that the python file must:
-- contain a single class
-- the class must contain a single method
-- the data-types of the paramaters and the return value must be well defined.

 ## example
 ### setup